aadilmangera/Sales-Revenue-Forecast/README.md

 # Sales and Revenue Forecasting Project

 ## Project Overview
 This project focuses on predicting weekly sales for Walmart stores using historical sales data and various economic and seasonal factors.
 Additionally, it includes a comprehensive data analysis and visualization dashboard built using Power BI to provide insights into sales trends and contributing factors.
+You can view the [Live Dashboard](https://app.powerbi.com/groups/me/reports/13d5e6fe-2da9-4f8a-8718-10c2eee4d377/e17ec0dda954fdee9222?experience=power-bi)

 ## Key Objectives
 - Build a machine learning model to predict weekly sales.